Quantum simulation of dissipation for Maxwell equations in dispersive media: An optimized approach

-Again, a measurement on the first qubit provides us with the desired result.
-The quantum circuit representation for simulation of the Trotterized dynamics \eqref{24}, taking into consideration Eqs. \eqref{50},\eqref{51} is depicted in Fig.\ref{fig:2}.
+Again, a measurement on the first qubit provides the desired result.
+The quantum circuit representation for simulation of the Suzuki-Trotter dynamics \eqref{24}, taking into consideration Eqs.\eqref{50} and \eqref{51}, is depicted in Fig.\ref{fig:2}.